vvvv/VL.Devices.Kinect2/README.md

 - [Kinect for Windows Runtime 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44559)

 ## Using the library
-In order to use this library with VL you have to install the nuget that is available via nuget.org.
-For information on how to use nugets with VL, see [Managing Nugets](https://thegraybook.vvvv.org/reference/libraries/dependencies.html#manage-nugets) in the VL documentation.
+In order to use this library you'll have to install the nuget that is available via nuget.org.
+For information on how to use nugets with VL, see [Managing Nugets](https://thegraybook.vvvv.org/reference/hde/managing-nugets.html) in the documentation.
 As described there you go to the commandline and then type:

     nuget install VL.Devices.Kinect2